-Let’s head to the Frankfurt Christmas Market, where festive cheer fills the air and magical wonders await at every turn.
+Let’s head to the Frankfurt Christmas Market in Germany where festive cheer fills the air.

 Frankfurt Christmas Market Dates